federicoviceconti/sf_flutter_coding_challenge/README.md

 > A position is the amount of a security, asset, or property that is owned (or sold short) by some individual or other entity.

-Your Goal is to develop an APP that contains a **Crypto Wallet** (You will find a mock at the end of this page), showing information about those positions:
+Your Goal is to develop an APP that contains a **Crypto Wallet** (You will find a mockup at the end of this page), showing information about those positions:
 * Cryptos' prices and variations (in US Dollars);
 * Wallet's total value (in US Dollars);
 * Whatever you want, feel free to enrich the page with your personal touch (eg. charts).

 Features:
-* Wallet's and positions' value must always have the latest price (with real time updates);
+* Wallet's and positions' value must always have the latest price (in polling);
 * The UI must be scalable, capable of handling many positions.

 ## Step 1